ezhk/finance/README.md

         ./manage.py bot
         cd front && npm run serve

-7. show `confs` directory as comfiguration exmaples for systemd and nginx.
+7. look at the `confs` directory as comfiguration exmaples for systemd and nginx.